 Educational opportunities afforded by the work carried out by the department are realized in forms such as school group and open house tours, as well as educational displays at community functions.
-As of 2016, we will embark on East Hampton's first oyster gardening program (EHSEED-East Hampton Shellfish Education and Enhancement Directive (PDF)).
+As of 2016, we embarked on East Hampton's first oyster gardening program (EHSEED-East Hampton Shellfish Education and Enhancement Directive (PDF)).
 Currently there are 70 gardeners at 3 sites in town.

 Research and experimentation regarding shellfish culture, its subsequent success in the wild and the status of the resource is undertaken and reported on regularly.
 These initiatives are often funded and validated by scientific research grants or from state or county dedicated environmental trusts.
 Presentation to and collaboration with the scientific and/or policymaking community is part of this process.
 In this vein, small scale public/private shellfish culture initiatives, including instruction in culture technique, have been undertaken by the department and will continue, subject to affirmative input by elected officials.

 An annual reporting of all departmental activities is prepared annually for presentation to town, county and state policymakers and associates in academic and non-profit institutions.
 Reports include species by species production statistics and value, dissemination location information, results of research initiatives, outreach efforts, and a plan for the following year's operations.
 Reports can be found online.